Monsoon was at its best and Omkar mentioned a hidden waterfall where he had been the last week with some trekking group.

 On 22nd of August 2016, Omkar, Rahul, Siddharth, Neha, Srijna, Shaunak, Mrunal and I gathered at Pune railway station in the morning at around 7:45 AM to catch the Pune - Lonavala local.
-We boarded at 8:10 AM local.
+We boarded 8:10 AM local.
 I was meeting lots of new people today.
-Rahul, Srijna, Shaunak, Mrunal were strangers for me only until the conversation began.
+Rahul, Srijna, Shaunak, Mrunal were strangers but only until the conversation began.

 There is one interesting thing about hiking, that with whomever you go, you become a team very soon, like a family, on whom you rely and who rely on you in emergencies.
-You trust each other without any doubts knowing that they need you as much as you might need them in emergencies that may arise on the trek.
+You trust each other without any doubts knowing that they need you as much as you need them in case there is an emergency on a trek.

 We reached Lonavala station at around 9:40 AM.
 Realizing the importance of time, we left hunting our path without wasting a minute.
-After crossing the main asphalt road, we were away from the city's traffic but the trail was still the proper asphalt road and we reached the 'Tungarley dam' and the morning being moist, the dew on nearby grass attracted us near to the dam.
+After crossing the main asphalt road, we were away from the city's traffic but the trail was still the proper asphalt road and we reached the 'Tungarley dam'.

-After gazing at the water that seemed endless for the moment, we saw half fallen, old house, which had its own beauty in itself that pulled us close to it and have some clicks.
+After gazing at the water that seemed endless for the moment, we saw a half-fallen old house, which had its own beauty that pulled us close and we took some clicks.
 Later I came to know that Rahul has very good photography skills, I noticed him taking pictures of some unnoticeable beautiful things during the entire trek.